What is LLM & How to Build Your Own Large Language Models?

 2.)
 Extrinsic Methods

-With advancements in LLMs nowadays, extrinsic methods are becoming the top pick to evaluate LLM's performance.
+With advancements in LLMs nowadays, extrinsic methods are becoming the top pick for evaluating LLMs' performance.
 The suggested approach to evaluating LLMs is to look at their performance in different tasks like reasoning, problem-solving, computer science, mathematical problems, competitive exams, etc.

 EleutherAI launched a framework termed Language Model Evaluation Harness to compare and evaluate LLM's performance.
 HuggingFace integrated the evaluation framework to weigh open-source LLMs created by the community.